GISMentors/isprs-summer-school-2016/lesson5/qgis_project.rst

         Layer properties - Transparency set `0`.

 #.
-As result, have Ortophoto image of Telč
+As result, have orthophoto image of Telč

     .. figure:: images/05_transparency.png

-        Do not forget to create `Ortophoto` layer group in the layer switcher.
+        Do not forget to create `Orthophoto` layer group in the layer switcher.

 Vector data
 -----------